emqx/cloud-docs/en_US/quick_start/create_free_trial.md

   > To extend your free trial, you can submit a [ticket](../feature/tickets.md) or contact us by email to get in touch with us.

-- **Specification：** 1000 client connections for the standard plan and 1000 client connections for the professional plan.
+- **tier** 1000 client connections for the standard plan and 1000 client connections for the professional plan.

 - **Traffic：** 100 GB free traffic per month.